Kaala (2018 film): Release

 There were many speculations regarding the release date of Kaala, which is known that the film is scheduled to release before 2.0, another Rajinikanth-starrer.
 In February 2018, the film's producer Dhanush, announced that the film is scheduled to release on 27 April 2018.
 However, the film's release was postponed due to the standoff between Nadigar Sangam and Digital Service Providers, on the increase of Virtual Print Fee charges, followed by the 2018 Tamil Nadu protests for Kaveri water sharing issue.

 The film was released on 7 June 2018, with the Central Board of Film Certification receiving a U/A certificate, with 14 cuts and a runtime of 166 minutes.
 The film was released in more than 1,800 theatres in India.
 Kaala was released in more than 700 screens in Tamil Nadu.
 It recorded lowest advance bookings, a first time for a Rajinikanth starrer.
 Kaala is the first Indian film ever to be released in Saudi Arabia, following the country lifting its ban on public theatres in December 2017.

-The film was dubbed and released in Telugu and Malayalam languages under the same name, and in Hindi as Kaala Karikalan.